Design a System in Simulink

 Connect the output of the Zero-Order Hold block to the input of the Compare to Constant block.

 Finally, connect the output of the Compare to Constant block to the Outport block named

 Test the design with an obstacle location of X = 0.65, Y = 0 using Constant blocks as inputs to the Sensor model subsystem.
 This test verifies design functionality in the X direction.
 You can create similar tests for different paths.
 This model only generates an alert.
 It does not control the robot.

 Set the obstacle location.
 Add two Constant blocks from the Sources library set the constant values to

 0. Connect the position outputs of the robot to the inputs of the sensor.

 Add a scope to the Alert output.

-within 0.21 m of the obstacle location and the design requirement for this component
+the obstacle location, satisfying the design requirement for this component.